-The methodology of deriving PROMs and their meta-data included in the PROM-MH Compendium library followed a two-step process.
-Firstly, a systematic literature review was conducted in five bibliographic databases from 2008 until February 2020 to identify relevant non- disease specific PROMs used in mental health research for the measurement of quality of life/well-being, or recovery.
-Secondly, secondary searches in PubMed and Google were conducted to acquire most up-to-date PROM meta-data information.
-Meta-data information was searched in scientific articles, instrument manuals, and web-based sources (e.g. questionnaire websites).
+The methodology of deriving PROMs and their metadata included in the PROM-MH Compendium (v.1.0) followed a two-step process.
+Firstly, a systematic literature review was conducted on 4 February 2020 in five bibliographic databases from January 2008 until February 2020 to identify relevant non-disease-specific PROMs used in mental health research for the measurement of quality of life/wellbeing, or recovery.
+Secondly, secondary searches in PubMed and Google were conducted to acquire the most up-to-date PROM metadata.
+Metadata information was searched in scientific articles, instrument manuals, and web-based sources (e.g. questionnaire websites).

 Registration and access/permission